Dr. Manura Nanayakkara, a practicing doctor in Sri Lanka, shares the research he did before buying his Toyota Aqua.

 In 2014 Toyota developed a new Aqua model named X-Urban.
 It has more ground clearance (160mm compared to 140mm) and it is slightly longer than the current Aqua models.
 It is developed more for off-road travelling.
 Because it has the same engine and power train configuration, the fuel economy is less than the current model, due to aerodynamic changes and increased vehicle weight.
 But it would be useful for less-developed or rural roads.

-The 2015 Face Lift of the Aqua and Prius C
+2015 Changes: The Face Lift of the Aqua and Prius C

 In late 2014, Toyota made some changes to the exterior of Aqua and the Prius C models.
 However, they have same engine and hybrid system configuration.
 They have included LED headlights, and the taillights have been modified for a futuristic look.
 In addition, now the Aqua is available in combinations of colors.
 You can check them at the Toyota.jp site (the link is provided above).